teeso/pythonexcels.github.io/2009_10_05_Python_Excel_Mini_Cookbook.md

 ## Open an Existing Workbook

-This script opens an existing workbook and displays it (note the statement ``excel.Visible =True``).
+This script opens an existing workbook and displays it using ``excel.Visible =True``.
 The file workbook1.xlsx must already exist in your “My Documents” directory.
 You can also open spreadsheet files by specifying the full path to the file as shown below.
 Using ``r'`` in the statement ``r'C:\myfiles\excel\workbook2.xlsx'`` automatically escapes the backslash